SNCF First Class seats from Paris on sale from just $76! Book now

 ChildPassengerChildPassengerTravel with children

-On DB’s ICE trains, kids under 5 years old travel for free and don’t need a ticket.
-Children up to 14 years old travel for free if they are accompanied by a person who is at least 15 years old.
+When traveling with EC, children under 5 years old travel free of charge and don’t require a ticket.
+Also, children up to 14 years old travel for free if they are accompanied by a person who is at least 15 years old.

 ModeOfTransportBikeModeOfTransportBikeBikes

-With ICE, you need a bicycle ticket and reservation to take a bicycle onboard.
+When traveling with EC, you need a bicycle ticket and a reservation to take a bicycle with you.
 The reservation for your bike is included in the price.

-Generally, bike storage spaces are located in second class carriages.
+Usually, bike storage spaces are located in second-class carriages.
 Please note that your seat and bike storage space might be located in different carriages.

 PetPetPets

-You can travel with your pet on all ICE trains.
-You do not need an extra ticket If you have a small dog and they can travel in a transport box.
-If your dog or pet is bigger than the size of a house cat, you will need an additional ticket, which costs 50% less than a standard ticket.
+If you’re traveling on an EC train, you can take your pet with you.
+If you have a small dog or pet, you do not need an additional ticket and they can travel for free in a transport box.
+If your dog or pet is bigger than the size of a house cat, you will need an extra ticket, which costs 50% less than a standard ticket.
 Dogs not traveling in a transport box must be on a lead and wear a muzzle.

 Assistance dogs travel free of charge and do not have to wear a muzzle on the train.